akvo/akvo-rsr/doc/memory-leak-detection-deployment.md

    # Monitor logs for any startup issues
    kubectl logs -f deployment/rsr -c rsr-backend

-   # Verify Prometheus is picking up the new target
+   # Verify Prometheus is picking up the new targets
-   # Check Prometheus UI -> Status -> Targets -> look for 'rsr-metrics' job
+   # Check Prometheus UI -> Status -> Targets -> look for 'rsr-backend-metrics' and 'rsr-reports-metrics' jobs
    ```

 ### Step 2: Validate Deployment